dr-richard-barker/Microbiome_of_seedlings_in_space/README.md

 **Specifically, we'll focus on the following:**

-Understanding microbiome shifts in space: Analyzing RNAseq data will reveal which microbial transcripts are detected in space-grown plants compared to Earth-based controls.
+**Understanding microbiome shifts in space: ** Analyzing RNAseq data will reveal which microbial transcripts are detected in space-grown plants compared to Earth-based controls.
 This may indicate how the microbiome adapts in zero-gravity environments.

-Our goal is to identify key pathways in plant-microbe interactions:
-Identifying differentially expressed transcripts will unveil how plant-microbe signalling pathways are altered in space, shedding light on vital mutualistic relationships that are critical for plant health and growth.
+Our** goal is to identify key pathways in plant-microbe interactions: ** Identifying differentially expressed transcripts from a meta-transcriptome will unveil how plant-microbe signalling pathways are altered in space, shedding light on vital mutualistic relationships that are critical for plant health and growth.

 **Identify target studies by searching through the Open Science Archive:** To find a set of related studies we'll search for "Arabidopsis" as the species, "Flight vs Ground" as the Treatment, "RNAseq" as the assay type and no fraction G forces or additional radiation treatments.